Updated March 27th, 2026

 How Swing Weight Is Measured

+One of the best ways to understand swing weight in golf is to see how it is measured.
 Swing weight is measured using a special balance scale that places the golf club at the proper fulcrum point.
 The fulcrum point is where the golf club is evenly balanced on both ends and does not tilt to either side.
 Once balanced at the correct fulcrum, club makers move a sliding weight that measures the amount of weight required to balance out the part of the club that hangs over the scale.
 Once the counterweight balances the entire club, the swing weight scale indicates what the swing weight of that club is.
 Robert Adams of Adams Golf fame is credited with inventing this system of finding the proper balance in golf clubs.
+This type of golf club swing weight scale helps club makers and fitters evaluate how weight distribution affects the feel of the club during the swing.

 Swing weights are expressed using a combination of letters and numbers that tell golfers the range of the swing weight and the exact reading within that range.
 The swing weight range is represented by the letter at the beginning of the measurement.
 There are six swing weight ranges from A to F. Each range has 10 specific values within it, from 0 to 9.
 The lightest possible swing weight is A0 while the heaviest possible swing weight is F9.